On-Campus Courses by Session

 Week 1: Foundations of Medical Research

-- Lab Orientation & Safety: Proper use of lab equipment, PPE, and sterile technique.
+- Lab Orientation & Safety: Proper use of lab equipment, PPE, and following a protocol.

 - Core Techniques Training: Microscopy, pipetting, preparing slides, culturing bacteria, DNA extraction.